netzkolchose/django-computedfields/docs/examples.rst

 as it will double certain update tasks.
 Instead rework your m2m dependencies to use the `through` relation, and place appropriate prefetch lookups for them.

+Another catch with m2m relations and their manager set methods is a high update pressure in general.
+This comes from the fact that a set method may alter dependent computed fields on both m2m ends, therefore the resolver has to trigger a full update into both directions.
+Currently this cannot be avoided, since the `m2m_changed` signal does not provide enough details about the affected relation.
+This is also the reason, why the resolver cannot autoexpand dependencies into the `through` model itself.
+Thus regarding performance you should be careful with multiple m2m relations on a model or computed fields with dependencies crossing m2m relations forth and back.

 ..
 TIP::

-    Performance tip regarding m2m relations - Don't use them with computed fields.
+    Performance tip regarding m2m relations - don't use them with computed fields.

+    Avoid depending a computed field on another computed field, that lives behind an m2m relation.
+    It surely will scale bad with any reasonable record count later on leading to expensive repeated update roundtrips with "coffee break" quality for your business logic.

 "One batch to bind 'em all ..."
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Any everyone working with Django knows, inserting/updating big batches of data can get you into serious runtime troubles with the default model instance approach.
+As anyone working with Django knows, inserting/updating big batches of data can get you into serious runtime troubles with the default model instance approach.
 In conjunction with computed fields you will hit that ground much earlier, as even the simplest computed field with just one foreign key relation at least doubles the query load, plus the time to run the associated field method, example: